BrewBlox/brewblox-documentation/docs/hardware/heating_elements.md

 #### Tri-clamp

 Details of our tri-clamp heating elements are listed in the table below.
 The table length unit (cm / inch) and nominal voltage (230V / 240V) can be toggled on click.
 The tri-clamp fitting is hygienic and useful when frequent removal of the element from the kettle is required.
 It does require a 2" tri-clamp ferrule (64mm OD) mounted on your kettle.
 The element length (see figure for a definition) determines the minimum kettle diameter (Min. kettle ⌀) required for mounting.
 The elements are available in a big power range (2800 - 11000W), and have low watt density ($\leq$ 13 W/cm<sup>2</sup>).
 For 2 resistor elements, the drawn current is calculated for 1-phase 230V and 2-phase 240V parallel configuration.
 For 3 resistor elements a 3-phase star configuration is assumed.
-More information about how to connect your element can be found in: TODO link naar Sec. connecting the elements.
+More information about how to connect your element can be found in the respective [Section](#connecting) below.

 ![Heating elements-triclamp](../images/heat-element-triclamp.svg)